Themoderndeveloper/IMDB-API/README.md

-# PENN Movie API Python project
+# IMDB Movie API Python project

-PENN Interactive API Project

 This project requires that the large JSON file that is available at: